tomordonez/tomordonez.github.io/_posts/2017-09-09-crontab-selenium-chrome-driver.md

 You are using the full path to where the files are.

 And you are sending stdout and stderr to a log file for troubleshooting.

-path to where the files are.

-And you are sending stdout and stderr to a log file for troubleshooting.